SICTCCS/PW-Manager-Android/README.md

 ### 6. Application Settings & Management

 * Include a dedicated "Settings" screen accessible from the main view (e.g., via an options menu).
-* **Logout:** Provide a clear logout button/option that signs the user out of Firebase and returns them to the Login screen.
+* **Logout:** Provide a clear logout button/option that signs the user out of Firebase (and Google if implemented) and returns them to the Login screen.
 * **Delete Account:** Provide an option for the user to permanently delete their *entire* SecurePass user account (including their Firebase Authentication record and all their stored data in the Realtime Database).
     * **Crucially:** Implement a **confirmation dialog** (e.g., `AlertDialog`) asking the user to confirm this irreversible action before proceeding with the deletion.
 * **About Section:** Include an "About" section (perhaps within Settings or as a separate screen/dialog) displaying the app name, version (e.g., 1.0), and developer name(s).